Thomas Wyse: Life

 From the Reformation the family had been consistently attached to the Catholic Church.
 Wyse was educated at Stonyhurst College and at Trinity College Dublin, where he distinguished himself as a scholar.
-After 1815 he passed some years in travel, visiting Italy, Greece, Egypt and Palestine.
-In 1821 he married Princess Letizia Bonaparte (1804–1871), daughter of Lucien Bonaparte, and after residing for a time at Viterbo he returned to Ireland in 1825, having by this time inherited the family estates.
+After 1815, he passed some years in travel, visiting Italy, Greece, Egypt and Palestine.
+In 1821, he married Princess Laetitia Bonaparte (1804–1871), daughter of Lucien Bonaparte, and after residing for a time at Viterbo he returned to Ireland in 1825, having by this time inherited the family estates.

 He now devoted his great oratorical and other talents to forwarding the cause of Catholic emancipation, and his influence was specially marked in his own county of Waterford, while his standing among his associates was shown by his being chosen to write the address to the people of England.

-In 1830, after the passing of the Catholic Relief Act 1829, he was returned to parliament for the Tipperary constituency, and he attached himself to the Whig Party and voted for the great measures of the reform era.
+In 1830, after the passing of the Roman Catholic Relief Act 1829, he was returned to parliament for the County Tipperary constituency.
+He attached himself to the Whig Party and voted for the great measures of the reform era.
 But he was specially anxious to secure some improvement in the education of the Irish people, and some of his proposals were accepted by Edward Stanley, later 14th Earl of Derby, and the government, he was chairman of a committee which inquired into the condition of education in Ireland, and it was partly owing to his efforts that provincial colleges were established at Cork, Galway and Belfast.

 His work as an educational pioneer also bore fruit in England, where the principles of state control and inspection, for which he had fought, were adopted, and where a training college for teachers at Battersea was established on lines suggested by him.
 From 1835 to 1847 he was MP for the Waterford City constituency, from 1839 to 1841 he was a Lord of the Treasury, from 1846 to 1849 he was Secretary to the Board of Control, and in 1849 he was sent as British minister to Greece.
 In that capacity he was a major figure in the notorious Don Pacifico Incident.
 He was very successful in his diplomacy, and he showed a great interest in the educational and other internal affairs of Greece.
-In 1857 he was made a KCB, and he died at Athens on 16 April 1862.
+In 1857, he was made a KCB, and he died at Athens on 16 April 1862.